 Ab Klasse 11

 U.S. Foreign Policy – The Global Role of the United States

 »Superpower«, the »World’s Policeman«, or even the »Leader of the Free World«: Do these terms still describe the United States’ role in world politics today?
 How has the United States historically approached foreign policy and how has it changed since Donald Trump became President?
 What are the major goals of U.S. foreign policy today?
 We will provide an overview for students to help clarify the far-reaching and often complex actions in international relations.

 America Made Great Again?
 From Obama to Trump

 After Barack Obama’s election, hope was soon replaced by disappointment.
 The financial crisis hit Americans very hard, and a Republican Congress did not allow Obama to accomplish many of his goals during his presidency.
 New social movements like the Tea Party movement or #BlackLivesMatter, further divided the already torn country.
 A heated 2016 election campaign made populism and fake news new major factors in politics and – to the surprise of most people – led to Donald Trump’s election.
-This presentation will have a look at policies and movements since Obama took office, examine the reasons for Trump’s success and give an outlook of what can be expected from his administration.
+This presentation will have a look at policies and movements since Obama took office, examine the reasons for Trump’s success and analyze his presidency to date.